HISTORY of the

 -

-By 1928, the rebuilt 2,800-foot wooden drawbridge across Card Sound was completed.
+By 1928, the rebuilt and higher off the water 2,800-foot wooden drawbridge across Card Sound was completed.
 The additional road and bridges were completed to Lower Matecumbe Key.
 The Upper Keys were connected to the Florida mainland.
 In the meanwhile, Key West had built a road as far as No Name Key.
 Construction of a ferryboat pier began at Lower Matecumbe and No Name Key.

 To complete the circuit to Key West, on January 16, 1928, three ferryboats at a cost of $850,000 from the Gibb's Shipyard of Jacksonville were put into operation between Lower Matecumbe Key and No Name Key.
 One ferry would go south and one ferry would be returning north.
 The third was kept in reserve or in maintenance.
 However, one ferry burned eight months later.
 Officially for the public the OSH opened January 25, 1928.